M-AV/M-AV.github.io/_posts/2015-05-06-Bank-Grade-Security-Danish-Edition.md

 Other people had the same thought as I did after reading Troy's post.
-Here is a list of posts with results from other countries (found in the comments to Troy's post):
+Here is a list of posts with results from other countries:

 *Australian banks*: [Troy Hunt's blog][TroyHunt]
-*Czech Republic banks*: [Google Docs document][GDocs]
+*Canadian banks*: [Simon Timm's blog][SimonOnline] *Czech Republic banks*: [Google Docs document][GDocs]
 *Danish banks*: [Jamie Magee's blog][JamieM]
  <small>- Seems like I wasn't the only one interested in how the Danish banks fare.
 There is some overlap but Jamie Magee did test some banks that I have not.  </small>